 - 1/4 cup finely minced cilantro leaves

-- Uncover, stir in the orzo.
-Cook, uncovered until the orzo is tender, about 6-8 minutes.
+- Uncover, and stir in the orzo.
+Cook, uncovered, until the orzo is tender, about 6-8 minutes.

 - Rinse and drain the chickpeas.
 Stir the chickpeas, lentils, and cilantro into the hot soup and continue to cook until heated through.

 This versatile sauce can be used in so many different ways.
 Consider tossing it on a stir-fry or using it as a dipping sauce for spring rolls.

 - 1/4 cup cilantro leaves and stems